Dogbert: You are totally blocking my view of the wall.

 - The Artifact: Bob the Dinosaur; to a lesser degree, Phil and Ratbert.

 - Ascended Extra: Loud Howard in the animated version.
-In the strip he's pretty much a one-off joke - how many strips can Adams draw with Howard's speech balloons filling most of the panel?
+In the strip he's a one-off joke - how many strips can Adams draw with Howard's speech balloons filling most of the panel?
 Lampshaded by Dogbert here.
 In the animated series the actor can shout as loud as he wants.

 - Catbert started out as a random cat who hung out at Dilbert's house for a few days.
 A few years later he returned as Director of Human Resources.